Photo - clockwise from top left:

 We have mapped the most difficult bike climbs in the world and personally documented most of them.
 We have personally ridden the Top 10 US Hardest Bike Climbs, some several times each.
-We have also documented 99 of the Top 100 US Bike Climbs (we just discovered Go Road Summit in remote Northern California and expect to document that soon).
+We have also documented all of the Top 100 US Bike Climbs.

 Hawaii hails as by far THE “Top 10 State” with a whopping five out of ten most difficult bike climbs in the US (#1 Mauna Kea, #2 Haleakala, #5 Kaloko Drive, #8 Mauna Loa, and #9 Waipoli Road).
 California is the second toughest cycle climbing state with three Top 10’s (#6 Onion Valley, #7 Horseshoe Meadow, and #10 White Mountain).
 New Hampshire (#3 Mt.
 Washington) and Colorado (Pikes Peak #4) round out the Top 10.